Reggie Yates: Career

-Yates is also a writer and director.
-In 2013, his first short film Patriarch aired on Channel 4 as part of their "Random Acts" season and he has just completed his second short called Date Night starring Daniel Kaluuya and Tony Way which won 'Best UK Short Film' at the London Independent Film Festival.
+In 2013, his first short film Patriarch aired on Channel 4 as part of their "Random Acts" season and he has just completed his second short called Date Night, starring Daniel Kaluuya and Tony Way, which won "Best UK Short Film" at the London Independent Film Festival.

 Yates hosted the ITV2 programme Release the Hounds from 2013 until 2017.
 He was replaced by Matt Edmondson in 2017.

-Yates appeared in an episode of Who Do You Think You Are?, which aired on 25 September 2014.
+Yates appeared in an episode of Who Do You Think You Are?, first aired on 25 September 2014, for which he travelled to Ghana to trace his family history.

 Yates, along with Emma Willis presented the Saturday-night game show Prized Apart on BBC One in 2015.
 The show was axed shortly after.

 In 2016, Yates was awarded Best Presenter for his critically acclaimed series Extreme Russia at the Royal Television Society Awards and Best Multi-channel Programme at the Broadcast Awards.

 Continuing his documentarian journey, in 2016 Yates's BBC Three series The Insider saw the presenter spend time behind bars in Texas and join Unit 27 of the 56th Infantry Battalion in Acapulco to live the life of an ordinary soldier fighting on the front line of the brutal war against the country's powerful and violent drug cartels.

 In 2018, Yates was the themed category judge for Koestler Trust's I'm Still Here at the Southbank Centre, London, an exhibition of art works by prisoners, detainees and ex-offenders.
 The theme was 'connections'.
 Yates has also been listed in the Powerlist, as one of the most influential people in the UK from African/African-Caribbean descent, most recently making the 2019, 2020 and 2021 editions.

 In 2020, Yates' television film Make Me Famous premiered on BBC Three.
-The film stars an ensemble cast including Tom Brittney, Amanda Abbington, Tilly Keeper, Aiysha Hart, Nina Sosanya and Emma Rigby.

-Yates released his debut feature film Pirates in 2021.
-This BBC Film/BFI coming-of-age comedy is a love letter to the UK Garage scene and a time capsule for 90's London.
-Recently acquired by Netflix UK, Pirates is now streaming and officially selected at South By South West Film Festival.
+In 2021, Yates's debut directorial feature film, Pirates, was released.
+The film, a comedy-drama set in 1990s London, received largely favourable reviews from critics.